ScreenStaring/shopify-dev-tools/README.md

     COMMANDS:
        useragent, ua  Info about the web browser used to place the order help, h        Shows a list of commands or help for one command

     OPTIONS:
        --help, -h  show help (default: false)

+#### Products

+Do things with products

+    NAME:
+       sdt products - Do things with products

+    USAGE:
+       sdt products command [command options] [arguments...]

+    COMMANDS:
+       ls, l    List some of a shop's products) help, h  Shows a list of commands or help for one command

+    OPTIONS:
+       --help, -h  show help (default: false)